Classical Bio

 To begin 2016, Branford traveled to Germany for a concert with the prestigious Bayerische Staatsoper at the National Theatre in Munich performing an array of selections including Ter Velduis’ Tallahatchie Concerto.
 He then returned to Asia twice in the spring of 2016, first for his debut collaboration with the City Chamber Orchestra of Hong Kong, followed by a trip to Kuala Lumpur where he performed two concerts with the Malaysian Philharmonic Orchestra at the Petronas Twin Towers.
 The fall of 2016 saw Branford returning to his home state of Louisiana where he was invited to be a guest soloist with the Baton Rouge Symphony Orchestra, presenting works by John Williams and Heitor Villa Lobos.
 Over the next few years, he performed with numerous esteemed ensembles including the Detroit Symphony, the Chicago Symphony Orchestra, the Baltimore Symphony and Jacksonville Symphony.
 He further traveled around the world performing with orchestras in Canada, Denmark, Australia, and France.

 Emerging from the global pandemic in January 2022 Branford first returned to the New York Philharmonic to perform John Adam’s Saxophone Concerto, which highlighted his incredible agility and the instrument’s lyrical voice.
 Branford then launched a tour with the Orpheus Chamber Orchestra, in a program which explored the intersectionality of jazz and classical music with repertoire selections including Debussy’s jazz-inspired Rhapsody for alto saxophone and chamber orchestra.
 Later that year, he performed John Williams’ Escapades in Tanglewood’s celebration of Williams’ 90th birthday.
 In 2023 Branford performed with symphonies in Miami, Greensboro, Toledo and Corpus Christi, as well as with the Warsaw Philharmonic and Calgary Philharmonic.
-He also traveled to Tokyo and Kyoto to perform with the Makoto Ozone group in Japan.
-Mr. Marsalis recently composed a symphony commissioned by the Kalamazoo Symphony Orchestra, which premiers March 2024.
+Mr. Marsalis recently composed a classical suite commissioned by the Kalamazoo Symphony Orchestra, which premiered in March 2024.

 View Discography